forestgrape/coronavirus/3_medical/covid19.md

 ## Public Description
+Respiratory SARS-CoV-2 infections causing uneasiness are the disease Covid-19.
 Covid-19 has different clinical pictures and [symptoms](#immune-response-and-symptoms).
-The appearances vary since SARS-CoV-2 can infect different parts of the respiratory tract (except the vocal folds) and even other organs.
+The appearances vary since SARS-CoV-2 can infect different parts of the respiratory tract (except the vocal folds) and also other parts of the body (though the clinical significance of these infections quite unclear as of 12.11.21).
 The locations infected in turn determine the symptoms.
 Therefore any kind of respiratory symptoms - except a hoarse voice - can indicate Covid-19.
 With symptoms avoiding crowded indoor spaces is important.
-Many of the symptoms are not specific to Covid-19, they may have other causes than SARS-CoV-2 such as having a (respiratory) infection with different virus or a bacterium, having eaten/drunken something harmful (e.g. rotten or too much alcohol)or just not having had enough sleep.
+Many of the symptoms are not specific to Covid-19, they may have other causes than SARS-CoV-2 such as having a (respiratory) infection with different virus or a bacterium, having eaten/drunken something harmful (e.g. rotten or too much alcohol) or just not having had enough sleep.
 In doubt a Covid-19 test can help.
-A positive results means avoiding foreign indoor room.
+A positive results means avoiding foreign indoor spaces.
 A negative result is no free pass however, a single negative test does not exclude an infection.